MicrosoftDocs/Viva/Viva/engage/eac-engage-view-mode.md

 When a user is in view-only mode, they have **no access** to the following features:

+>[!NOTE]
+>These limitations apply throughout the Viva Engage app and on all surfaces (desktop, web, mobile, Teams, Outlook, or SharePoint).

-- New post creation, commenting, or replying to posts anywhere in Viva Engage
+- Creation of new posts, comments or replies to posts

-- Editing capability on existing posts, comments, or replies in Viva Engage across all surfaces
+- Editing capability on existing posts, comments, or replies

 - Content sharing between storylines or communities (public or private)